thingsboard/thingsboard.github.io/_includes/docs/user-guide/contribution/widgets-development.md

 };
 ```

-Now report service will wait until widget send information about it's loading or waiting timeout will expire.
+Now, the report service will wait until widget sends information about its loading status or the waiting timeout will expires.
 We will inform the report service about the successful loading of widget inside ```self.onDataUpdated```:
 ```javascript
 self.onDataUpdated = function () {
     ...data is ready